FasterXML/jackson/README.md

 * [2.21.4](../../wiki/Jackson-Release-2.21), released on 28-May-2026
 * [1.9.13](../../wiki/JacksonRelease1.9), released 14-Jul-2013

-Recommended way to use Jackson is through Maven repositories; releases are made to Central Maven Repository (CMR).
+Recommended way to use Jackson is through Maven repositories; releases are made to Central Maven Repository (Maven Central).
-Individual projects' wiki pages sometimes also contain direct download links, pointing to CMR.

 Release notes for 2.x and 3.x releases are found from [Jackson Releases](../../wiki/Jackson-Releases) page.